goomcoom/vuex-module-maker/readme.md

 > an application.

-One of the major drawbacks of this pattern is that modules are verbose and their compositions are repetitive – modules are made up of the same data types and the state tends to be manipulated in the same way depending on the state property in question (all `string` type properties have the same kind of getter and mutation).
+One of the major drawbacks of this pattern is that modules are verbose and their compositions are repetitive – modules are made up of the same data types and the state tends to be manipulated in the same way depending on the type of the state property in question (all `string` type properties tend to have the same kind of getter and mutation).
 Adding testing to these modules just makes it even more laborious and let's be honest, it's discouraging!

 The idea is to centralize all the repetitive getter and mutation logic, organize it by type and ensure its tested.
 The module maker is also completely configurable all the way from the default getter (used when the passed type doesn't